memgonzales/automation-testing-selenium-robot/README.md

 This is an exercise in an advanced software engineering class under Ms. Unisse C. Chua of the Department of Software Technology, De La Salle University.
 The instructions are as follows:

 1. Go to [SauceDemo.com](https://www.saucedemo.com/) (this is a dummy/fake website for practicing automation tests).
-2. Try out the different username and account combinations to see what happens.
+2. Try out different username and account combinations to see what happens.
 3. Follow the test steps below and record the steps using the Selenium IDE.
-4. Add an assertion step based on what you've observed the expected outcome should be (from Step 2). <br/>
+4. Add an assertion step based on what you have observed the expected outcome should be (from Step 2). <br/>
    Note: It is not going to be a check on the page title because they do not change the page title.
 5. Save the scripts as an `.SIDE` project for reference for your RobotFramework scripts.
-6. Update your initial RobotFramework exercise scripts to have the following test cases below:
+6. Update your initial RobotFramework exercise scripts to have the following test cases:
    - Successful user log in
    - Unsuccessful user log in by a locked out user
    - Typed wrong password